Dog Bite Information for Residents of Illinois

 Dog attacks can result in severe and long-term injuries causing pain, disability and disfigurement and requiring emergency medical care, surgeries, and recovery.
-This page provides information from dog bite attorneys about what to do if you have suffered from a dog attack.
+This page provides information from Illinois dog bite attorneys about what to do if you have suffered from a dog attack in Illinois.

 Dog Attacks Are Caused by Negligent Dog Owners, Not Dangerous Dogs

 Common sense tells us that we must hold pet owners accountable for serious dog attacks rather than the animal.
 Pet owners have a responsibility to ensure their dog is under control or is adequately restrained.
 When a dog attacks a person, the owner who failed to protect visitors to their property can be held accountable.
 This page provides information about where, why, and how dog bites occur, as well as tips to adhere to should you be attacked by an unrestrained dog.

 In order to legally hold a Illinois pet owner accountable for a dog bite, you must prove liability to the owner.
 Insurance companies representing dog owners will go to great lengths to prove their client is not liable in order to shirk responsibility for dog attacks.
 Follow these steps to ensure you receive proper medical care and preserve necessary evidence after Illinois dog bite accident:

 - Seek Medical Treatment Immediately.
 If a dog bite requires medical attention, go to the hospital or consult a doctor in Illinois right away.
 Not only will you get the best medical care for a full recovery, but you will establish the beginning of a paper trail to document your injury.
 This establishes the serious nature of the injury and creates documentation by a professional that can be used to support your claim.

 - Contact the Illinois Police and animal control agency to file a report of the dog attack.
 An investigation into the incident by local authorities may strengthen your case, perhaps helping to determine the owner of the dog and getting witness testimony and contact information.